sonoUnoTeam/sonoUno-desktop/README.md

     *Celesta as the waveform
     *A time base of 0.05
     We continue working to allow to change this preset from the command line.

+# How to contribute to the software

+All help is welcomed and needed!
+If you want to contribute contact us at sonounoteam@gmail.com

+# Report issues or problems with the software

+All people could report a problem opening an issue here on GitHub or contact us by email: sonounoteam@gmail.com